lifadev/archive_aws-lambda-go-net/README.md

 	Handle = apigatewayproxy.New(ln, []string{"image/png"}).Handle

 	// Any Go framework complying with the Go http.Handler interface can be used.
-	// This includes, but is not limited to, Vanilla Go, Gin, Echo, Gorrila, etc. go http.Serve(ln, http.HandlerFunc(handle))
+	// This includes, but is not limited to, Vanilla Go, Gin, Echo, Gorrila, Goa, etc. go http.Serve(ln, http.HandlerFunc(handle))
 }